IntelliTect/Coalesce/docs/pages/modeling/model-components/methods.rst

     :csharp:`IntelliTect.Coalesce.Models.ListResult<T>`
         A :csharp:`ListResult<T>` of any of the non-collection types above, is valid.
 The :csharp:`WasSuccessful` :csharp:`Message`, and all paging information on the result object will be sent along to the client.
 The type :csharp:`T` will be mapped to the appropriate DTO objects before being serialized as normal.

-        A special object in TypeScript will be used to hold the paging information included in the ListResult.
+        The class created for the method in TypeScript will be used to hold the paging information included in the ListResult.
+See below for more information about this class.

 |